St Patrick's University Hospital is Ireland's largest independent not-for-profit mental health hospital.

-St Patrick's University Hospital is situated on Steeven’s Lane in Dublin 8, between Heuston Station and St James’s Hospital.
+St Patrick's is situated on Steeven’s Lane in Dublin 8, between Heuston Station and St James’s Hospital.

-Heuston Station is less than a 5 minute walk from St Patrick’s University Hospital
+Heuston Station is less than a five minute walk from St Patrick’s.

-The Red Line Luas runs every 5 minutes from the City Centre to St Patrick’s University Hospital.
-The journey is approx 5-10 minutes from the City Centre.
-You need to get off at the Heuston Station stop and St Patrick’s is a 5 minute walk from there.
+The Red Line LUAS runs every five minutes from the city centre and makes a quick link to St Patrick's.
+The journey takes between five and ten minutes from the city centre.
+You need to get off at the Heuston Station stop and the hospital is a five minute walk from there.

 Hospital visiting times

 The main goal of occupational therapy is to support service users to take part in the everyday activities that matter to them.
-There are a wide range of occupational therapy facilities available within the hospital, including an art room, pottery room, craft room and a computer room.
+There are a wide range of occupational therapy facilities available within St Patrick's, including an art room, pottery room, craft room and a computer room.

-The Driving Simulator facilitates the diagnosis, evaluation, treatment, and rehabilitation process of St Patrick's Mental Health Services' service users as drivers.
-It provides a great opportunity for re-training as well as increasing levels of awareness of road safety.
+The Driving Simulator facilitates the diagnosis, evaluation, treatment, and rehabilitation process of our service users as drivers.
+It provides a great opportunity for re-training, as well as increasing levels of awareness of road safety.

-The Information Centre provides information on mental health, hospital services as well as a range of mental health books.
+The Information Centre provides information on mental health and hospital services, as well as a range of mental health books.

 Service User Library

 Ridgeways Restaurant is located to the rear of the main reception and is open to the public.
-There are vending machines with snacks located throughout the hospital in common areas.
+There are vending machines with snacks located in common areas throughout the hospital.